+So what is DLP?
 Well first of all it’s a dinosaur, as a technology it's been around longer than I’ve been alive.
 As its unambiguous name suggests it is essentially a preventative control that aims to prevent the loss of sensitive information and data.

 A lot of traditional approaches to DLP create too many false positives, resulting in alert fatigue for security operations teams.
 Organizations will benefit from a more targeted, more actionable response – through the business context that is collected and tracked – in preventing the loss of sensitive data.
 By focusing on the applications that foster collaboration and productivity, organizations will drive the business forward in a secure way; closing the gap on sensitive data from being exposed to unauthorized parties and ultimately exfiltrated.

 Securing sensitive data and files within SaaS applications should be achieved through a combination of data access prevention and detection controls.
 Modern businesses today demand strong visibility throughout their IT estate for both sanctioned and unsanctioned cloud applications.
-They need to be able to continually assess and expose cloud application risk as well as remediate risk and support stringent compliance requirements involving access to sensitive data.
+They need to be able to continually assess and monitor SaaS application risk as well as remediate risk and support stringent compliance requirements involving access to sensitive data.
 CASB and DLP are very much hinged on one another, they should be intertwined and not siloed as one of the primary outcomes trying to be achieved through a CASB is to prevent data loss.

 Strong visibility throughout all business-critical SaaS applications being utilized by internal and external entities is table stakes.
 You need to know what’s out there in order to protect it.
 Beyond users and assets you also need to understand which applications are installed, including all sanctioned and unsanctioned apps.
 Creating a comprehensive inventory exposes potential data access risks, and enables security teams to monitor all SaaS user and data activities and take appropriate action to remediate threats.